GetRighhttt/NewsFeed/README.md

 When an article is clicked, a user is routed to a webview of that article<br>
 that is read in straight from an API.
 A floating action button allows the user<br>
 to save the article to a local database(ROOM).
 A tab layout is used to swtich between<br>
 the current articles saved, and the latest articles listed.
+Users can swipe to delete<br>
+a saved article in the recycler view, and also undo that action by pressing "Undo" on<br>
+the Snackbar that displays.

 #### Here is a list of all the features used in this application: